Struggling to get interviews?

 “Smith, J., Johnson, A., & Brown, K. (2024).
 Advanced Machine Learning Applications in Healthcare.
 Journal of Medical Technology, 15(3), 45-62.”

-Always use consistent citation formatting (APA, MLA, or Chicago style) throughout your resume, and consider bolding your name in multi-author publications to highlight your contribution.
+Always use consistent citation formatting (APA, MLA, or Chicago style) throughout your resume, and bold your name in publications with multiple authors.

 3. Can you put pending publications on a resume?